 One of the more tedious areas of EHS management is deciding how you’ll report your performance to senior leadership.
-This process involves choosing which metrics to track, collecting data, and organizing it in a way that accurately reflects your team’s progress.
+Therefore, to create an effective monthly safety report, you need to select the right metrics, collect accurate data, and organize it in a way that clearly reflects your team’s progress.

 A simple way to do this is to create a template for your team to fill out and review together during your weekly meeting.
+Including pertinent details on the monthly safety is crucial.
 Once that is done, you can take the information you compile as a team and combine it into one master report that you submit monthly to upper management.

 Reporting injury data is a non-negotiable section of a monthly recap.
-Here are some metrics that you can use to communicate your site’s performance in this area.
+Here are some metrics you can use for a comprehensive report, helping communicate your site’s performance in this area.

 Near misses